Cochise College operates two physical libraries and a robust online collection of e-books, streaming media, and articles.

 The Friends organization will support and adhere to the Library’s philosophy and guiding principles.

 Although the primary benefit of membership is the satisfaction that comes from making a lasting contribution to learning, members also enjoy borrowing privileges at the Cochise College Libraries.
 Every Regular member and above receives a library card that entitles him or her to borrow books, CDs, and DVDs from the Libraries.

 All Subjects, Reference E-books, General & Subject-specific Encyclopedias, Handbooks, & Dictionaries – Find answers fast!
 If you’re not sure where to start researching a topic, this is the place.
 Better than Wikipedia, you can use Credo sources for research papers.

 All Subjects, E-books – More than 100,000 electronic books covering most subject areas including Nursing and Allied Health, Business, Law Enforcement, History, Literature, and Social & Physical Sciences.
 Ebooks can be read online or downloaded for offline reading.

 All Subjects, Streaming Educational & Documentary Films – Over 20,000 streaming programs available 24/7 from producers such PBS, Ken Burns, Khan Academy, Smithsonian Education, TEDTalks, and National Geographic.
 Most films include closed-captioning and transcripts.

 American Welding Society Library

-Welding E-books – Access the complete American Welding Society Library.
+Welding E-books – Access the complete American Welding Society Library of standards and regulations.